Palliative Care vs. Hospice Care

 About hospice care

-When an illness can’t be cured – or a patient chooses not to pursue treatment – hospice teams will take on patient care.
-In general, they are dedicated to managing pain and symptoms, as well as providing other types of support.
+When an illness can’t be cured – or a patient chooses not to pursue treatment – hospice care is recommended.
+In general, hospice teams are dedicated to managing pain and symptoms, as well as providing other types of support.
 In a home setting, hospice care involves medical and nursing care, as well as aid to family caregivers.

 Patient profile: Terminal patients with chronic pain or conditions who want to improve comfort as they approach end-of-life.